SashaLonn/Drone/README.md

 It is my dream to build a drone from scratch.
 This is the first step in my drone project.
 These values will help define the drone's position and assist in self-adjusting its orientation.
 By building this project, I will gain a good understanding of how the ESP-IDF works, how to read and visualize sensor values, and much more.
 ## List of material

-MC -Esp32-s3 is a microcontroller made by Espressif Systems.
+MC -Esp32-s3 is a microcontroller made by .
 It has dual-core processors running up to 240 MHz, with Wi-Fi and Bluetooth for wireless connections.The ESP32-S3 includes UART, SPI, I2C, and ADC interfaces for connecting sensors and devices .
 Low power consumption.
 (See datastit https://cdn-learn.adafruit.com/downloads/pdf/adafruit-esp32-s3-feather.pdf)

 Sensor MPU 6050 combines a 3-axis accelerometer and a 3-axis gyroscope.
 This allows it to measure both acceleration and rotation rate.
 Communicates with microcontrollers through I2C (Inter-Integrated Circuit) protocol, (https://cdn.sparkfun.com/datasheets/Sensors/Accelerometers/RM-MPU-6000A.pdf)